 You must have at least a secondary school diploma.

 Admission is not guaranteed.
-The minimum average you require depends on the limited amount of spots available in a given program.
+The minimum average you require depends on the limited number of spots available in a given program.
 Applicants who do not have the minimum average required for some of our most competitive programs may be considered for a program in a related field of study.

 Secondary school applicants: The admission average you require to be eligible for a program or scholarship is calculated based on your interim or final Grade 12 results, including courses that are prerequisites for your program.